 In support of its overall business strategy and values, PTT pursues a tax policy that is principled, transparent and sustainable in the long run.
 Our tax policy is underpinned by our core values, “SPIRIT”, particularly Responsibility for Society, Integrity and Ethics, and Trust and Respect.
 These principles are embedded at all levels of our organization and is deployed under the “PTT Way of Conduct” to ensure alignment in tax approaches among all PTT Group companies and to promote good governance and sustainability.

 We believe our tax policy elucidates our good governance in the area of tax management and tax transparency, balancing the interests of our various stakeholders in the countries we operate.
-This year, we further reinforce our tax policy across PTT Group by rolling out PTT Group Tax Policy Guidelines to be embedded into the way we do our business to ensure our full compliance, comprising six tax areas: Tax Compliance, Tax Advisory & Planning, Transfer Pricing, Tax Audit, Tax Risk Management, and External Tax Advisor.
+We have further reinforced our tax policy across PTT Group by rolling out PTT Group Tax Policy Guidelines to be embedded into the way we do our business to ensure our full compliance, comprising six tax areas: Tax Compliance, Tax Advisory & Planning, Transfer Pricing, Tax Audit, Tax Risk Management, and External Tax Advisor.

 Co-operative Tax Reporting

 A growing number of tax regulatory frameworks lately demands for a greater transparency, particularly in the areas of transfer pricing and substance requirements.
-As the ultimate parent company, PTT has been vigorously encouraging all group companies to strive for the highest level of transparency and governance in managing their tax affairs and raising greater awareness of direct and indirect risks associated with tax across the groupgrowing number of tax regulatory frameworks lately demands for a greater transparency, particularly in the areas of transfer pricing and substance requirements.
 As the ultimate parent company, PTT has been vigorously encouraging all group companies to strive for the highest level of transparency and governance in managing their tax affairs and raising greater awareness of direct and indirect risks associated with tax across the group.